Offences Against the Person Act 1861: England & Wales

 With the increasing availability of medicines for abortion, the Medicines and Healthcare products Regulatory Agency has stated that medicines are not ordinary consumer goods and have the potential to cause harm, and selling medication with no medical qualifications is illegal and can be extremely dangerous.

-Sections 58 and 59 continue to apply in England and Wales, alongside the Infant Life (Preservation) Act 1929 which created a separate legal protection after 28 weeks of gestation, through the creation of the offence of child destruction:
+Sections 58 and 59 continue to apply in England and Wales, alongside the Infant Life (Preservation) Act 1929 (19 & 20 Geo.
+5. c.
+34) which created a separate legal protection after 28 weeks of gestation, through the creation of the offence of child destruction:

-The Abortion Act 1967 recognises "the law relating to abortion" as sections 58 and 59 of the Offences against the Person Act 1861 in England and Wales.
-The 1967 Act initially had the following effect, within the 28-week term limit provided through the 1929 Act:
+The Abortion Act 1967 recognises "the law relating to abortion" as sections 58 and 59 of the Offences Against the Person Act 1861 in England and Wales.
+The 1967 act initially had the following effect, within the 28-week term limit provided through the 1929 act:

-As amended (by the Human Fertilisation and Embryology Act 1990), the 1967 Act continues to provide that any act to procure abortion, and anything done with intent to procure a woman's miscarriage, is unlawful unless authorised as follows, including a reduced term limit to 24 weeks to recognise improved fetal viability:
+As amended (by the Human Fertilisation and Embryology Act 1990), the 1967 act continues to provide that any act to procure abortion, and anything done with intent to procure a woman's miscarriage, is unlawful unless authorised as follows, including a reduced term limit to 24 weeks to recognise improved fetal viability:

 Home Office statistics for England and Wales recorded 224 offences in total for procuring an illegal abortion in 1900–1909, which increased to 527 in the subsequent decade, 651 in the 1920s, and 1,028 in the 1930s (although figures for 1939 are unavailable).
 The number of offences increased significantly from 1942 onwards, at the same time as the arrival of American military personnel during the Second World War, rising to 649 in 1944, and totalling 3,088 throughout the 1940s.

 The trend decreased but remained significant with 2,040 offences from 1950 to 1959 inclusive and 2,592 in the 1960s.
-However, there was a decrease from 212 offences in 1970 to three in 1979, alongside the implementation of the 1967 Act, and offences remained at single figures over the rest of the 20th Century.
+However, there was a decrease from 212 offences in 1970 to three in 1979, alongside the implementation of the 1967 act, and offences remained at single figures over the rest of the 20th Century.
 From 1931 to 2002, there were also 109 recorded cases of child destruction in the jurisdiction, as defined by the Infant Life (Preservation) Act 1929.

 From 2002–2003 to 2008–2009, there were 30 cases of child destruction and 46 cases of illegal abortion in England and Wales followed by 61 cases of illegal abortion and 80 cases of child destruction in the subsequent decade (between 2009–2010 and 2019–2020 inclusive).